Sale of Homes Policy

 - obtain an independent valuation of the property.
 The property will be offered at this valuation less the value added by approved alterations made by the tenant.

-- provide a site survey to ensure the correct property is being sold.
+- undertake a title search to ensure the correct property is being sold.

 If FACS identifies the property as ‘not for sale’, FACS will refund the $220 (GST inclusive) valuation fee.